j-carpentier/ansible-examples/mongodb/README.md

 a single replication set consists of a replication master (active) and several other replications slaves (passive).
-All the database operations like add/delete/update happen on the replication master and the master replicates the data to the slave nodes. _mongod_ is the process which is resposible for all the database activities as well as replication processes.
+All the database operations like add/delete/update happen on the replication master and the master replicates the data to the slave nodes. _mongod_ is the process which is responsible for all the database activities as well as replication processes.
 The minimum recommended number of slave servers are 3.